-The unaudited interim consolidated financial statements are prepared using the historical cost basis.
+The consolidated financial statements are prepared using the historical cost basis.
 The consolidated financial statements are presented in Philippine Peso (Peso or P), which is the Group's functional and presentation currency.
-All amounts are rounded off to the nearest Peso, except when otherwise indicated (see Note 1).
+All amounts are rounded off to the nearest Peso, except when otherwise indicated.